algolia/algoliasearch-zendesk/app/README.md

 The code here is ES6, you'll need to rewrite your custom template using Vanilla JavaScript instead.
 Also, some templates are using a `compile` function in this file.
 This function is internally calling the [`Hogan.js` template engine](http://mustache.github.io/mustache.5.html) with square brackets instead of braces (because Zendesk templates already use braces).
 This function is available using `algoliasearchZendeskHC.compile`.

+### Whitelisting our IPs

+In case you're using Zendesk's [IP restrictions feature](https://support.zendesk.com/hc/en-us/articles/203663706-Restricting-access-to-Zendesk-Support-and-your-Help-Center-using-IP-restrictions), you'll need to whitelist our IPs for our indexing to work.
+Here are those IPs:
+- `3.221.200.5`
+- `52.204.20.39`
+- `52.22.248.248`

 ## Development

 The `package.json` holds multiple scripts: